Chouffe/chouffe.github.com/_posts/2019-02-28-mxnet-clojure-aws.markdown

   ...
 )
 ```
-Test that the clojure package can run on your EC2 instance
+You should now be able to test that the clojure package can run on your EC2 instance
 ```
 lein test
 ```